nikhilnair23/ZipChoropleth/README.md

-This is a web application that visualizes the distribution of establishments in Boston Zip Codes.
+This is a web application that visualizes the distribution of establishments in Boston.

 Built using React and D3.js